internaloha/documentation/docs/developers/scrapers/overview.md

 ## Production Mode

-* Runs any or all of the scripts without opening up a browser.
+* Runs all the scripts without opening up a browser.
 * Does not produce any logging output, unless they are errors.
 * Does not require a control-c to terminate.
 * Does all necessary post-processing of the data.

-**NOTE:** At the moment, it only works for ``acm``, ``aexpress``, and ``apple`` because it involves changing the scraper code, and I am waiting for them to be refactored:

-Allows us to specify whether or not to run in headless or not when using top level command line.
+Allows us to specify whether to run in headless or not when using top level command line.
 ```javascript
   // in the main function for scrapers, add the parameter headless
   async function main(headless) {